- General Information for Incoming RC Students

 Head of the French Program: Dominique Butler-Borruat (email@example.com)

-Students who wish to fulfill the RC’s language requirement with French must complete RCLang 190 Intensive French I, RCLang 290 Intensive French II (or demonstrate an equivalent level of skills), and pass the Residential College French Proficiency Exam.
-Students must then complete a Séminaire en français (RCLang 320).
-A remedial course, Accelerated Review in French (RCCORE 305) is offered to students who do not succeed at the Proficiency Exam the first time.
-This course is taught as an Independent Study.
-Courses are offered in both Fall and Winter terms, except for RCLang 190 which is only taught in Fall.
+Students who wish to fulfill the RC’s language requirement with French must complete RCLANG 190 Intensive French I, RCLANG 290 Intensive French II (or demonstrate an equivalent level of skills), and pass the Residential College French Proficiency Exam.
+Students must then complete a Séminaire en français (RCLANG 320).
+Remedial courses are offered to students who do not pass Intensive French I (RCCORE 205) or do not succeed at the Proficiency Exam (RCLANG 310).
+These courses are taught as Independent Studies.
+All courses are offered in both Fall and Winter terms.

 All new students must take the LSA Placement Test and talk to an RC academic advisor before registering for a class.

-2. First-year students with some background in French must take the LSA Placement Test and consult with an RC academic advisor to determine appropriate placement, either in Intensive French I (RCLang 190 – 8 credits) or in Intensive French II (RCLang 290 – 8 credits).
-Placement is determined based on scores and background in the language.
+2. First-year students with some background in French must take the LSA Placement Test and consult with an RC academic advisor to determine appropriate placement, either in Intensive French I (RCLANG 190 – 8 credits) or in Intensive French II (RCLANG 290 – 8 credits).
+True beginners and students with weak background will be placed in the winter session of Intensive I. Placement is determined based on scores and background in the language.

 3. For students entering the program with more extensive background and who place out of the LSA Placement Test, an academic advisor will decide whether they are eligible to take the Residential College French Proficiency Exam.
 Dates and times for this exam (administered before the term begins) are communicated to eligible students during Summer Orientation.
 Additional information regarding the exam is sent via email to the eligible students.

-4. Students who do not pass the Proficiency Exam, either at the end of RCLang 290 or as incoming students, typically enroll in the French Accelerated Review (RCCORE 305).
+4. Students who do not pass the Proficiency Exam, either at the end of RCLANG 290 or as incoming students, typically enroll in the remedial course RCLANG 310).
 This course is a 4-credit review course and is taught as an Independent Study.
-Please note that depending on performance, some students who do not pass the Proficiency Exam may still be advised to enroll in RCLang 290.
+Please note that depending on performance, some students who do not pass the Proficiency Exam may still be advised to enroll in RCLANG 290.

 Pre-requisite: partial success at Proficiency Exam

 The French Readings course is open to all students who have passed the Proficiency Exam.
 In these courses, the language is no longer studied as an end in itself, but rather is used as a tool to study other subjects.
-Thus students have the opportunity to apply their knowledge of the language to other disciplines, mostly in the Humanities.
+Students have the opportunity to apply their knowledge of the language to other disciplines, mostly in the Humanities.
 Improvement in all language areas is nevertheless still pursued.
 The class sessions are taught on an informal lecture-discussion basis, and emphasis is placed on student participation.
 These seminars provide students with a way of expanding their studies of the foreign language and culture as well as with opportunities for applying their language skills to explore their specific interests in more depth.
 Class attendance is mandatory, as is participation in co-curricular activities once a week.
-RCLang 320 counts towards the French concentration and the French minor as a French 270/274 course in the Romance Languages and Literatures Department.
+RCLANG 320 counts towards the French concentration and the French minor as a French 270/274 course in the Romance Languages and Literatures Department.
 This department validates up to two readings courses.
+RC students who are concentrating or minoring in French must take the RLL requirement FR 235.

 Many RC students pursue their interest in their language by electing it as a minor or a concentration.
 In this case, a majority of them participate in a study abroad program.
 Some returnees contribute to the French Program by participating in the Directed Peer Tutorship Program.
 Some students are interested in the Service-Learning course which offers the opportunity to volunteer in the community.
 Upon graduation, some students decide to teach English in France for a year through the French Teaching Assistantship Program.